KonnexionsGmbH/db_seeder/README.md

 The database schema to be used, that is, the required database tables can be user defined using a JSON file.
 Details can be found here: [2.1 Database Schema](#database_schema).

-For the DBMS Microsoft SQL Server, MySQL, Oracle and PostgreSQL the JDBC driver from Presto can optionally be used instead of the original JDBC driver.
+For the DBMS Microsoft SQL Server, MySQL, Oracle and PostgreSQL the JDBC driver from Trino can optionally be used instead of the original JDBC driver.
-The prerequisite for this is that Presto is either installed locally (Linux) or is available as a Docker container (Linux and Windows).
+The prerequisite for this is that Trino is either installed locally (Linux) or is available as a Docker container (Linux and Windows).
 Details can be found here: [6.
-Presto - Distributed Query Engine](#presto).
+Trino - Distributed Query Engine](#trino).

 [//]: # (===========================================================================================)